brendanmckenzie/kasbah/README.md

 Follow the prompts and you'll have the code ready to build a Kasbah based web application.

-This generator assumes that you have ElasticSearch and Redis running on the local host.
+This generator assumes that you have PostgreSQL and Redis running on the local host.
 If this isn't the case then simple modify the generatored `.vscode/launch.json` file to point to the correct instances.

 Run the administration site by executing `dotnet run` in the src/*.ContentManagement folder.
 The site will be available at http://localhost:5000/